xsobrietyx/file-timestamp-creator/README.md

 ### Examples

+    Positive cases:
     $ ccf hello.txt some-folder
-    -> will create hello-TIMESTAMP.txt and some-folder-TIMESTAMP in users current path In negative cases:
+    -> will create hello-TIMESTAMP.txt and some-folder-TIMESTAMP in users current path Negative cases:
     $ ccf hello.txt.abc
     $ ccf .bashrc
     -> You will receive message:
     File names with more than one dot is not allowed.
 Please enter a valid file/folder name.
+Wrong name: WRONG_FILE_NAME Trailing dot is not allowed.
+    Mixed cases:
+    $ ccf notes.txt .bashrc
+    -> Files with correct names will be created.
+Wrong filenames will cause exception messages.

 ## License